 - 2016 International Students Fees & Charges - Broome and Fremantle campuses

-- 2016 Undergraduate International Student Fees & Charges – Sydney Campus
+- 2016 International Student Fees & Charges – Sydney Campus

 - Recrediting and Remissions